-The new advertisement from Tullamore Dew, one of Ireland’s most popular whiskeys, is getting rave reviews from Huffington Post Taste, Advertising Age and Creative Online as an “awesome surprise” and the “envy of other booze ads”.
+An advertisement released by Tullamore Dew, one of Ireland’s most popular whiskeys, in 2013 received rave reviews from Huffington Post Taste, Advertising Age and Creative Online as an “awesome surprise” and the “envy of other booze ads”.
+And well deserved.

 The short film, “The Parting Glass,” follows a group of young suited friends walking through the Irish countryside in the rain to a graveyard where they raise a glass of the whiskey to a friend.
 There’s a nice twist at the end.